wireapp/wire-utility-tool/docs/connection-flow.md

   - Multiple primaries -> error log + no update.
   - No primary or all nodes down -> error log + no update.
   - Kubernetes client missing or config load failure -> process exits with error.

-## Suggested additions
-- Add a unit test for `verify_topology()` to assert behavior when multiple primaries are returned.
-- Add a small Kubernetes Role/RoleBinding to ensure the CronJob service account has `get`, `patch`, `create` rights on `endpoints`.
-- Optional: render this Merlin/mermaid diagram to PNG for documentation site.

----